 Use of the Dynamic Invocation Interface does not by-pass the filtering mechanism.
 Calls made using the DII result in the use of all appropriate outgoing and incoming filters.

-Note: Because of the Orbix-specific nature of filters, you cannot use filters with non-IONA ORBs.
+Note: Because of the Orbix-specific nature of filters, you can only use filters with Orbix.